Cleveland State University Michael Schwartz Library Cleveland State University home

 Z-degrees offer a powerful next step for students and programs.

-CSU is working with faculty and others across the university to develop Z-degrees, or zero-textbook-cost degree pathways, that help students move through higher education without financial barriers and give schools and departments a compelling recruitment story.
+CSU is working with faculty and others across the university to develop Z-degrees, or zero-textbook-cost degree pathways, that remove financial barriers for our students, closing equity gaps and giving individual departments and schools a compelling recruitment story.

-Open educational resources (OER) Library-curated materials Open textbooks Library-licensed eBooks
+Open educational resources (OER) Open textbooks Library-licensed eBooks